Keyboard Shortcuts

 • User-level Sharing: Allows configuration sharing for the same user while isolating different users

 For WebIDE: User-level configuration files (settings.json) will be automatically roamed and only take effect for the user.
-For VSCode client: Since user-level configuration files are stored locally, machine-level configuration files (settings.json) will be automatically roamed and only take effect for the user.
+For VSCode/Cursor client: Since user-level configuration files are stored locally, machine-level configuration files (settings.json) will be automatically roamed and only take effect for the user.

 • Repository-level Sharing: Allows configuration sharing for the same repository while isolating different repositories